runekaagaard/linux-surfacebook2-rotation-bugfix/README.md

 # linux-surfacebook2-rotation-bugfix

-This makes the touchpad work correctly when the screen is rotated on the following system:
+This makes the touchscreen
+ work correctly when the screen is rotated on the following system:

 - Ubuntu 19.04
 - Surface Book 2 15"